davidjbuchanan/MS3-lockdown/README.md

 ### Design

 A modern business design was chosen for this site.
-Inspired by the Sky.com website and bootstrap's card feature the items were discretly comparmentalised.
+Inspired by the Sky.com website and bootstrap's card feature where items are discretly comparmentalised.
 This enabled each item, whether it be a subscription service or a specific recipe, to feature as a call-out.
 Each card was styled with subtle shadow attributes and muted colours to draw focus to the card contents and not the background.
 As such Bootstrap components were utilised heavily due to their simplistic muted styling which were elaborated upon during development.

 #### Framework